DavesCodeMusings/CloudPi/ldap-config-hints.md

 Anonymous Mode: Enabled
 ```

 Enable LDAP Security parameters as appropriate for your LDAP/LDAPS configuration.
 User and group search uses the standard configuration.

+To take advantage of auto-provisioning, create a Portainer Team called _Portainer Admins_ under Users > Teams.
+Give the team access to the Docker environment using the Manage Access link on the Environments configuration page.